(written by Lee Schmidt, Ponds Trustee & Board Liaison to the Burke Centre Conservancy Open Space Committee)

 The original intention of assembling information on this topic was to provide guidance to clusters on identifying erosion problems from drainage through their clusters and providing ways to resolve these problems.
 Following the Open Space Committee's review of this extensive topic, the Board of Trustees has determined that selected portions of the gathered information may eventually need to be added to certain ARB Standards.

-Solving Drainage & Erosion Issues: A Guide for Homeowners(written by Anita Musser, Oaks Trustee)
+Solving Drainage & Erosion Issues: A Guide for Homeowners(written by Anita Musser, former Oaks Trustee)

 IMPACT ON HOMEOWNERS: